Dark Spots After a Flare: Understanding and Treating Post-Inflammatory Pigmentation

 Effective treatment works at different stages of pigment production.
 Your provider may recommend a combination based on your skin tone, the depth of discoloration, and your overall skin health.
 Common options include:

-• Pigment inhibitors — Ingredients like hydroquinone, kojic acid, and arbutin help slow the production of new pigment.
+• Pigment inhibitors.
+Ingredients like hydroquinone, kojic acid, thiamidol, and arbutin help slow the production of new pigment.
 These are often the foundation of a PIH treatment plan.

-• Exfoliants — Retinoids, glycolic acid, and salicylic acid help speed up the shedding of existing pigmented skin cells.
-These can be very effective but should be introduced gradually to avoid irritation.
+• Exfoliants.
+Retinoids, glycolic acid, and salicylic acid help speed up the shedding of existing pigmented skin cells.
+These work well but should be introduced gradually to avoid irritation.

-• Brighteners — Vitamin C and niacinamide help block pigment transfer and protect the skin from further damage.
-These are generally well-tolerated and can be used alongside other treatments.
+• Brighteners.
+Vitamin C and niacinamide help block pigment transfer and protect the skin from further damage.
+These are generally well-tolerated and work alongside other treatments.

-• Targeted treatments — Tranexamic acid works by interrupting the inflammatory signals that trigger pigment production — making it especially useful for PIH tied to ongoing inflammation.
+• Targeted treatments.
+Tranexamic acid interrupts the inflammatory signals that trigger pigment production, making it especially useful for PIH tied to ongoing inflammation.

-• Procedural options — For deeper or more stubborn pigmentation, your care team may discuss options like chemical peels or laser therapy.
-These are typically considered when topical treatments alone aren’t achieving the results you want.
+• Procedural options.
+For deeper or more stubborn pigmentation, your care team may discuss chemical peels or laser therapy.
+These are typically considered when topical treatments alone are not achieving the results you want.

 A Few Important Things to Know

-Results take time.
 Visible improvement typically takes 8 to 12 weeks of daily, consistent treatment.
-This can feel slow — but staying the course is what makes the difference.
+This feels slow.
+But staying the course is what makes the difference.

 A few habits that support your treatment:

-• Wear SPF 30 or higher every day — This is non-negotiable.
-Sun exposure can darken spots and undo weeks of progress.
+• Wear SPF 30 or higher every day.
+Sun exposure darkens spots and undoes weeks of progress.
 Mineral-based sunscreens with zinc or titanium dioxide work especially well.

-• Avoid picking or scrubbing — Physical irritation can trigger more inflammation and more pigmentation.
+• Avoid picking or scrubbing.
+Physical irritation triggers more inflammation and more pigmentation.

 Not sure which treatments are right for your skin tone and type?
-Your Zest care team will build a plan that’s tailored specifically to you.
+Your Zest care team builds a plan tailored specifically to you.
 Reach out anytime through your portal.

 The Skin Deep Summary

-Dark spots after a flare are frustrating — but they’re also one of the most treatable skin concerns we address at Zest.
-The key is a layered, patient approach: controlling the underlying inflammation, using the right topical treatments consistently, and protecting your skin from the sun every single day.
+Dark spots after a flare are frustrating.
+But they are also one of the most treatable skin concerns.
+The key is a layered, patient approach: control the underlying inflammation, use the right topical treatments consistently, and protect your skin from the sun every single day.

 Sources